maelstrom-software/maelstrom/doc/book/src/installation.md

     these per Maelstrom cluster.
   - [`maelstrom-worker`](worker.md): The Maelstrom cluster worker.
-This must be installed on the machines in the cluster that will actually run jobs (tests).
+This must be installed on the machines in the cluster that will actually run jobs (i.e. tests).
   - [`maelstrom-run`](run.md): A Maelstrom client for running arbitrary commands on a Maelstrom cluster.
 While this binary can run in standalone mode, it's only really useful in clustered mode.

-The installation process for all binaries is virtually identical.
-We'll show how to install all the binaries in the following sections.
+The installation process is virtually identical for all binaries.
+We'll demonstrate how to install all the binaries in the following sections.
 You can pick and choose which ones you actually want to install.

-Maelstrom only supports Linux currently.
+Maelstrom currently only supports Linux.

 ## Installing From Pre-Built Binaries